 Here’s the issue: the skeletons in the Catacombs respawn endlessly unless you do one of two things: a) kill them with a divine weapon or b) kill the Necromancer in the immediate area that is reviving them.
 Abracadaniel has terrible Strength and Dexterity, so if I made a divine weapon, it would be doing really pitiful damage.
 I decide to go the route of rushing the Necromancers.
 How bad could it be, right?
 I manage to kill the first one (he’s right beside the first bonfire, conveniently) so I can rest, and activate the switch.

 I’m going for the shortcut through the Catacombs, to make my life easier.
-The idea is to drop down (this drop eliminates, like, 60% of the Catacombs) to the blacksmith, Vamos, kill the boss, and then use a Homeward Bone to get all the way back up to the entrance.
+The idea is to drop down (this drop eliminates, like, half of the Catacombs) to the blacksmith, Vamos, kill the boss, and then use a Homeward Bone to get all the way back up to the entrance.
 It makes the whole area pretty painless.
 But here’s where I make a huge mistake and screw myself.
 I partly blame the designers of the Remastered version of the game.

 I get to Vamos no problem, when I notice that a bonfire (not there in the original Dark Souls) has been added to his smithy.
 Isn’t that great?
 I think to myself.
 Without another thought, I light it, and rest.
 About 3 seconds later, I realize my mistake.
 Now that I’ve rested here, upon death (and Homeward Bone) I’ll be teleported to this bonfire.
 I’ve trapped myself in the depths of the Catacombs.
 Fuuuuuuck.